Agnes ( A2) Azzolino

 • I must be able to see your face as you are taking a quiz, test, exam.
 Be sure your audio/video is working BEFORE the class in which a test is scheduled.

-• For assignments, tests, quizzes to be completed under "Remote Live" and on campus conditions: All these rules hold.
+• For assignments, tests, quizzes, all these rules hold.

 1. No communication (spoken, texted, phone message or conversation, written, file, image, etc.) with any other person at any time during the testing period or after the testing period.